Nutcase Baby Nutty

 In the end, while there are several other features of similarly priced helmets we prefer, the shape of the Baby Nutty make it preferable for babies and young toddlers riding in bike seats or a trailer.

 The Baby Nutty is an excellent choice for babies and young toddlers, aged 9 months and up, who will be riding in trailers or child bike seats.
-Due to it’s lack of side vents, it isn’t recommend for hot climates.
+Due to its lack of side vents, we do not recommend it for hot climates.